Our Review of Phoenix Power Rising

 Quick Summary of Phoenix Power Rising

-Pros: I liked the phoenix graphics and riveting "Game of Thrones"-like intro music.
+The Good: I liked the phoenix graphics and riveting "Game of Thrones"-like intro music.

-Cons: This "income opportunity" has no real product.
+The Bad: This "income opportunity" has no real product.
 You purchase a matrix position that relies on member recruitment for income (i.e., Ponzi scheme).
 PPR videos claim you can make thousands of dollars in just days.
 PPR lies about its history, longevity and payout timeline.

-Our Recommendation: Don't believe in the lies and hype behind this obvious pyramid scam.
+The Bottom Line: Don't believe in the lies and hype behind this obvious pyramid scam.

 Phoenix Power Rising, or PPR, makes some rather bold claims on its sales page and video:

 Supposedly, you can make thousands of dollars online, and on autopilot, by simply joining PPR and then participating in its members’ program.
 Is this even possible?

 What is Phoenix Power Rising?